d2s/Documentation/_posts/2018-04-10-Changelog.md

 The following fixes and enhancements will be part of next release:

-- fixed bug if non supported versions of rsync is utilized
+- fixed bug if not supported versions of rsync is utilized
 - added new plans for deleting snapshots, there is now two plans
 	- last: keeps **last** selected day previous months, last selected day this mont and all snapshots this week
 	- every: keeps **all** last selected day previous months, every selected day this mont and all snapshots this week